STATE DEPARTMENT OF EDUCATION

 Modified High School Assessment Program.
 First implemented in May 2008, Modified High School Assessments are administered to special education students who have Individualized Education Programs.

-DIVISION OF EDUCATOR CERTIFICATION & PROGRAM APPROVAL
+DIVISION OF EDUCATOR EFFECTIVENESS

 Nancy S. Grasmick State Education Building, 200 West Baltimore St., Baltimore, MD 21201

-The Division of Educator Certification and Program Approval certifies teachers and other professional personnel.
+The Division of Educator Effectiveness certifies teachers and other professional personnel.
 It oversees the preparation and assessment of candidates for principalship, and approves the educational programs of nonpublic schools.

-EDUCATOR CERTIFICATION BRANCH
+EDUCATOR LICENSURE BRANCH

-NONPUBLIC SCHOOLS APPROVAL BRANCH
+NONPUBLIC SCHOOL APPROVAL BRANCH

-As the Nonpublic Schools Accreditation Branch, the Nonpublic Schools Approval Branch started in 1948.
-It was placed under the Division of Certificataion and Accreditation in 1970, and adopted its present name in 1994.
+As the Nonpublic Schools Accreditation Branch, the Nonpublic School Approval Branch started in 1948.
+It was placed under the Division of Certification and Accreditation in 1970, and became the Nonpublic Schools Approval Branch in 1994.
 The Branch joined the Division of Educator Effectiveness (now Division of Educator Certification & Program Approval) in July 2013.
+By October 2025, it was renamed the Nonpublic Schools Branch.
+By May 2026, it received its current name.

-The Nonpublic Schools Approval Branch approves the educational programs of nonpublic nursery schools, kindergartens, elementary schools, middle schools, secondary schools, schools for the disabled, and programs in facilities licensed by other State agencies, such as the Department of Juvenile Services.
+The Nonpublic School Approval Branch approves the educational programs of nonpublic nursery schools, kindergartens, elementary schools, middle schools, secondary schools, schools for the disabled, and programs in facilities licensed by other State agencies, such as the Department of Juvenile Services.
 These programs must conform to Maryland law and to State Board of Education regulations.
 The Branch also registers nonpublic church schools that are exempt from education regulations, and church education boards that supervise schooling at home by parents who, due to philosophical differences, do not want to be overseen by local boards of education.

 Annually, the Branch publishes the Directory of Approved Nonpublic Schools in the State of Maryland.